cs1302uga/cs1302-minesweeper-alpha/README.md

 * When the player marks a square as definitely containing a mine, a flag, denoted by the character `F`, is displayed in the square.

-To simplift the game mechanics, **the player may mark or reveal any square in the grid, even squares that have already been marked or revealed.** The logic for determining what happens to the square is always the same.
+To simplify the game mechanics, **the player may mark or reveal any square in the grid, even squares that have already been marked or revealed.** The logic for determining what happens to the square is always the same.